 How to Apply for NSFAS Trimester

-Students studying at TVET colleges have three trimesters and are different from universities, which have two semesters.
+Students studying at TVET colleges have three trimesters, which are different from universities, which have two semesters.
 The funding mechanism is slightly different depending on the course one is studying.
 This article explains everything you want to know about applying for the National Student Financial Aid Scheme (NSFAS) when registered at TVET College.

 Do You Apply for NSFAS Every Trimester?